When it Comes to Talent Retention, Think Flexibly

 Keddie Waller

-Keddie Waller is the Head of Public Practice with CPA Australia.
-With her team, Keddie is responsible for the development, servicing, representation and compliance of CPA Australia public practice members.
-Previously Keddie was CPA Australia’s Senior Policy Adviser - Financial Planning, responsible for developing policy positions on financial planning and credit issues.
+Previous roles Keddie has held include Head of Public Practice and SME with CPA Australia, where she and her team were responsible for the development, servicing, representation, and compliance of CPA Australia public practice members, and Senior Policy Adviser - Financial Planning.

 Johnny Yong